Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - William Godwin

-An Enquiry Concerning Political Justice, and Its Influence on General Virtue and Happiness_2
+An Enquiry Concerning Political Justice, and Its Influence on General Virtue and Happiness

 1793English